 The recovery arc of aphasia varies significantly from person to person.
 The most predictive indicator of long-term recovery is initial aphasia severity, along with lesion site and size (Benghanem et al., 2019; Hillis et al., 2018; Kristinsson et al., 2022; Plowman et al., 2012; Watila & Balarabe, 2015).
 Factors that may negatively affect improvement include poststroke depression (Berg et al., 2003) and social isolation after aphasia onset (Hilari & Northcott, 2006; Vickers, 2010).

 Incidence of aphasia refers to the number of new cases identified in a specified time period.

 Prevalence of aphasia refers to the number of people who are living with aphasia in a given time period.

 Common causes of aphasia include the following:

 Speech-language pathologists (SLPs) play a central role in the screening, assessment, diagnosis, and treatment of persons with aphasia.
-The professional roles and activities in speech-language pathology include clinical/educational services (diagnosis, assessment, planning, and treatment); prevention and advocacy; and education, administration, and research.
+The professional roles and activities in speech-language pathology include clinical/educational services (diagnosis, assessment, planning, treatment, and counseling); prevention and advocacy; and education, administration, and research.
 See ASHA’s Scope of Practice in Speech-Language Pathology (ASHA, 2016b).